SpongePowered/SpongeDocs/source/about/glossary.rst

 Plugin
   A Minecraft mod that extends and changes Minecraft via SpongeAPI, usable only on Sponge servers.
 Project Leaders
-  The folks in charge of the entire Sponge Project, responsible for co-ordinating the activities of the various Teams and sub-projects.
+  The folks in charge of the entire Sponge Project, responsible for coordinating the activities of the various Teams and sub-projects.
 Pull Request (PR)
   A method of submitting contributions to an open development project, such as the Sponge repositories on GitHub.